Office for the Welsh Legislative Counsel: Duties

 The office's main role is to give effect to Welsh Government policies by drafting legislation.
 The office also advises the Welsh Government on matters of legislative competence, interpretation and procedure.
 The office is accountable to the Counsel General for Wales, a member of the Welsh Government.

-Welsh primary legislation must fall within the devolved competence of the Senedd (the Welsh Parliament) and be consistent with European law and the rights protected by the European Convention on Human Rights.
+Welsh primary legislation must fall within the devolved competence of the Senedd (the Welsh Parliament) and be consistent with the rights protected by the European Convention on Human Rights.
 The Office drafts legislation in both Welsh and English: Acts of Senedd Cymru must be enacted in both languages, with each language having equal legal status.

 The office also seeks to draft legislation in a way that is consistent with the Welsh Government’s wider responsibility to the rule of law.
 The way in which laws are drafted make a key contribution to a properly functioning legal system: laws must be drafted clearly to promote public understanding and to avoid unfair enforcement; laws must avoid contradictions; and laws must not command the impossible.